Each subcommittee is pursuing research, articles, trends, and best practice information on the design of all types of learning environments.

 - Generating content for distribution to the CAE as a whole through an Article of the Month

-Subcommittee members participate in monthly or bi-monthly conference calls to develop, discuss, and coordinate subcommittee activities.
+Subcommittee members participate in monthly conference calls to develop, discuss, and coordinate subcommittee activities.
 Recent activities include investigations into the following:

 - How are teachers taught to use technology in the classroom?